lorenzsj/fqstat/README.md

 # fqstat
 Recursively find FastQ files and report the percent of records with nucleotides greater than a provided value per file.
+Scan results are stored in a JSON file in addition to being printed to the terminal.

 ## Dependencies
 * Python3.6